-During the 2013 session, Williams tirelessly worked on and introduced legislation for a number of critical policy issues for Coloradans, including: Employee User Name Password Privacy Protection; Compensation for the Wrongly Convicted; Internet Protocol Emerging Tech Telecom Incentives; Commissioning Studies of State Procurements; the Colorado Firefighters Safety Act; the Life and Health Insurance Protection Act; ASSET In-State Tuition for Undocumented High School Students.
+During the 2013 session, Williams introduced legislation for a number of critical policy issues for Coloradoans, including Employee User Name Password Privacy Protection, Compensation for the Wrongly Convicted, Internet Protocol Emerging Tech Telecom Incentives, Commissioning Studies of State Procurements, the Colorado Firefighters Safety Act, the Life and Health Insurance Protection Act, and ASSET In-State Tuition for Undocumented High School Students.

 During the 2014 session, Williams was the primary sponsor and the foremost voice introducing legislation that updated 20-year-old telecommunication and technology laws.
 Williams recognized the goal of deploying broadband to rural areas of Colorado and repurposed funds to address the need.
 The five final bills reflect a bi-partisan effort and an open policy discussion with stakeholders representing constituencies throughout the State.
 The Modernization Telecommunications Reform Package includes: Reduction of State High Cost Mechanism Fund, Creation of a Broadband Fund using savings from reduction of High Cost Fund, Investment & Deployment related to Voice over Internet Protocol, Telecommunications Definitions update, Establishing Sales Tax Exemption on Broadband Equipment & Expedite Right of Way Permitting.
 Governor John Hickenlooper signed the Telecom Package into law in May 2014.